brillout/goldpage/docs/readme.template.md

 `ssr-coin` is a do-one-thing-do-it-well library to add [server-side rendering (SSR)](https://github.com/brillout/awesome-universal-rendering#introduction) to your Node.js app.

-You define so-called page configs:
+You define so-called page configs and `ssr-coin` takes care of the rest: it transpiles, bundles, routes, renders, and serves your pages.

 ~~~js
 // A page config
 export default {
   route: '/hello/:name',
   view: ({name}) => (